Cefisal-200

 Action

-Pharmacokinetics: The absolute oral bioavailability of Cefixime is in the range of 22-54%.
-Absorption is not significantly modified by the presence of food.
-Cefixime may therefore be given without regard to meals.
-From in vitro studies, serum or urine concentrations of 1 mcg/mL or greater were considered to be adequate for most common pathogens against which Cefixime is active.
-Typically, the peak serum levels following the recommended adult or pediatric doses are between 1.5 and 3 mcg/mL.
-Little or no accumulation of Cefixime occurs following multiple dosing.
+Distribution: Serum protein binding is well characterized for human and animal sera; cefixime is almost exclusively bound to the albumin fraction, the mean free fraction being approximately 30%.
+Protein binding of cefixime is only concentration dependent in human serum at very high concentrations which are not seen following clinical dosing.
+From in vitro studies, serum or urine concentrations of 1 mg/L or greater were considered to be adequate for most common pathogens against which cefixime is active.
+Typically, the peak serum levels following the recommended adult or pediatric doses are between 1.5 and 3 mg/L. Little or no accumulation of cefixime occurs following multiple dosing.